wrboyce/ios-shortcuts/README.md

 Opens the Trainline app directly to the "My Tickets" page, saving valuable seconds.

+## Update Shopping List

+Intended to be used via Siri, my hope was to invoke this hands free but unfortunately the "Dictate Text" action requires opening the Shortcuts app.
+This shortcut will take a dictated list of items, split it at "and", add each item to my "Shopping" reminders list and then confirm how many items were added.

 ## Work Alarm

 I wrote this one for my partner, who works shifts.
 It checks a given calendar